SomuYadav007/RMPSecureAuth/README.md

 [![License](https://img.shields.io/cocoapods/l/RMPSecureAuth.svg?style=flat)](https://cocoapods.org/pods/RMPSecureAuth)
 [![Platform](https://img.shields.io/cocoapods/p/RMPSecureAuth.svg?style=flat)](https://cocoapods.org/pods/RMPSecureAuth)

+`RMPSecureAuth` is a `AppAuth` extension framework, which is using to reduce the appauth code,Directly providing the short method of Sign-in and Sign-Out, No need to manage authetication code which is directly managing by `AppAuth` framework.Some Features of `RMPSecureAuth`:

+ 1. You can directly access Sign-in and Sign-Out methods.
+ 2. You can access refresh token with AppAuth State.
+ 3. You can get refresh token by Api Call and can access api by app auth state.
+ 4. This RMPSecureAuth will manage your AppAuth state, save and remove your token.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.